edHelper.com

 By Mary L. Bushong

 1 The thought that the American Civil War would last four long years never entered the minds of most of the people.
-It was assumed that the forces of the North and the South would meet in one big clash and effectively decide the matter.
+It was assumed by people on both sides that each side would win quickly.

 2 It is interesting to note that many of the battles during the war had two names.
 The North would name them after the nearest body of water-- in this case, a stream called Bull Run.
 (Run is an early English word that means a stream or creek.)
 The South named them after the nearest town, such as Manassas.

 3 The new capital for the Confederacy (Richmond, Virginia) was only 100 miles away from the Union capital (Washington, D.C.).
-When this great battle came, it was certain to take place between the two cities.
+When this great battle came, it was certain to take place between the two cities because of their proximity.

 4 In preparation for an assault, the Union soldiers began fortifying areas around the capital and the nearby towns of Alexandria and Arlington, Virginia.
 Confederate forces made no immediate effort to attack Washington as the Union expected them to do.
 Instead, General Beauregard gathered his army at Manassas Junction where there was a railway.